Please confirm topic selection

 • poor bone quality/osteoporosis

-• violent contaction of the triceps surae with forced dorsiflexion
+• violent contraction of the triceps surae with forced dorsiflexion

-• strong concentric contaction of the triceps surae with knee in full extension
+• strong concentric contraction of the triceps surae with knee in full extension

 • peripheral neuropathy leading to decreased pain sensation and proprioception resulting in recurrent microtrauma